 Implications of the Implicate

-The holographic paradigm—and, for that matter, the entire movement to integrate physics and mysticism—has lost a lot of steam over the last decade or so.
+The holographic paradigm—and, for that matter, the entire movement to integrate physics and mysticism—has lost a lot of steam since its heyday.
 Karl Pribram’s theories never found widespread acceptance; David Bohm died in 1992 without convincing many physicists of his views; and most of the prominent advocates of the model have moved on to other interests.
-It’s not that the theory is any less interesting or plausible than it ever was, but there’s just not a whole lot one can do with the notion.
+It’s not necessarily that the theory is any less interesting or plausible than it ever was, but there’s just not a whole lot one can do with the notion.
 Supposing the universe really were something like a hologram, what would that mean in a practical sense?
 And how could it ever be proved or disproved?
 It is certainly fascinating to ponder a unified theory that explains the mysteries of physics, time, space, consciousness, and mysticism.
-But just as you can’t build muscles by studying exercise, you probably won’t master the workings of the implicate order by reading about it. —Joe Kissell
+But just as you can’t build muscles by studying exercise, you probably won’t master the workings of the implicate order by reading about it.